mclaeysb/claeissens/README.md

 A custom 'starting' Georeference Annotation page was made with [this Notebook](https://observablehq.com/d/b7ae55c7ab37313b).

 The tiles of the `tiled-manifest.json` were made using an adapted version of `iiif-tiler`.
 The Manifest and 'starting' Georeference annotation were made in the same notebook.

+---

+The mapathon participants worked on the `tiled-manifest.json` and added more than 2000 gcps to it's tiles.
+The final result, with all gcps transferred to `manifest.json`, is stored in the `final-annotation-page.json`.
+Paste this annotation in [Allmaps Viewer](https://viewer.allmaps.org/) to see the result.

+The official version of this annotation points not to `manifest.json` but to a resource of Musea Brugge, namely a a second image that was later added to the official [IIIF Manifest](https://dam.museabrugge.be/iiif/3/18676/manifest.json) of Musea Brugge: `https://dam.museabrugge.be/iiif/2/public%2F18761.tif`.